myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/n8pSDJqJtYU" frameborder="0" allowfullscreen></iframe></p>

 In order for data from your device to reach Cayenne, you must create an **AS Routing Profile** in the Actility portal.
-We can then setup our device to use this profile.
-To begin, select the **AS routing profiles** entry on the portal.
-From the screen that appears, click on the **Add** button to create a new profile.
+Any devices that you wish to add to Cayenne will need to be configured to use this routing profile or Cayenne will not receive their data.
+To create this profile select the **AS routing profiles** entry on the portal.
+From the screen that appears, click on the **Add** button to begin creating a new profile.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Create-Routing-Profile-1.png" width="600" height="359" alt="create-routing-profile-1"><br/><br/></p>